 To help protect public health, groundwater quality and groundwater quantity, it is important for wells to be properly constructed, maintained, and sealed by a licensed well contractor when no longer in service.

 The County has long recognized the importance of our groundwater resources and entered into a delegation agreement with the State in 1989 to regulate and inspect the construction, reconstruction and sealing of wells.

 Treating Sewage Adequately

-Blue Earth County’s rural residents rely on septic systems to treat the wastewater generated in their homes and businesses.
+Blue Earth County’s rural residents predominantly rely on septic systems (Subsurface Sewage Treatment Systems- SSTS) to treat the wastewater generated in their homes and businesses.

 The proper location, design, installation, use, and maintenance of a subsurface sewage treatment system (SSTS) protects the public health, safety, and general welfare.
-This is ensured by adequately treating sewage through filtration, soil absorption, and purification prior to releasing it back into the groundwater.
+This public health protection is ensured by adequately treating sewage through filtration, soil absorption, and purification prior to subsurface floor back into the groundwater.